lastingParadox/ff-site/archive-to-markdown/md/ff2/25-lap-of-the-gods.md

 **RPretribution** _(11-Nov-18 04:19 PM)_

-> I haven’t seen a female ghost in at least 287 years.
-It’s not really a priority.
+> I haven't seen a female ghost in at least 287 years.
+It's not really a priority.

 **Mica** _(11-Nov-18 04:19 PM)_